 What is the most important information I should know about VALTOCO?

 - VALTOCO is a benzodiazepine medicine.
-Taking benzodiazepines with opioid medicines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, breathing problems (respiratory depression), coma, and death.
+Taking benzodiazepines with opioid medicines, alcohol, or other central nervous system (CNS) depressants (including street drugs) can cause severe drowsiness, breathing problems (respiratory depression), coma, and death.
+Get emergency help right away if any of the following happens:

 - Like other antiepileptic drugs, VALTOCO may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
-Call a healthcare provider right away if you have any of these symptoms, especially if they are new, worse, or worry you:
+Call a healthcare provider right away if you have any new or worsening suicidal thoughts or related symptoms, especially unusual changes in mood, behaviors, thoughts or feelings.

 How can I watch for early symptoms of suicidal thoughts or actions?